 Both Amazon and the Orlando Police Department said they are coordinating to try to figure out where the delivery originated from.

 While this is ultimately a trivial story about an illegal drug shipment gone awry, it actually hits on an important topic that will likely move to the forefront of the larger legalization discussion in coming years.

-According to AUX Ark Trading, as more states look to legalize recreational marijuana, delivery systems will soon be on the minds of every marijuana distributor, https://www.ukmeds.co.uk/vitamins-supplements/cbd, and dispensary across the country.
+According to AUX Ark Trading, as more states look to legalize recreational marijuana, delivery systems will soon be on the minds of every marijuana distributor, and dispensary across the country.
 Home delivery has already moved past trendy novelty to economic staple, with Amazon dominating the straight-to-your-doorstep market.
 If you are looking to open or start a medical legal Cannabis business learning how to do SEO will help you get clients.

 But they are far from the only player in the game.
 Subscription models have been exploding in popularity, with people paying for curated boxes of snacks, clothes, even video games.
 It doesn’t take much imagination to see how popular a tailored box of marijuana strains would be for those in the market for new buds.
 If you are interesting on purchasing CBD Oil to treat cronic pain, recreational purposes or to start a business check this CBD wholesale

 But delivery isn’t the only evolution of the recreational marijuana market coming over the horizon.

 Recreational marijuana is still an emerging industry, with fewer than half of U.S. states allowing the practice.
 But as the industry rapidly gains stronger footing, expect it to evolve just as quickly.
 Delivery systems and subscription models are just part of the equation for recreational marijuana dispensaries and distributors.